hoodiehq/hoodie-account-server/how-it-works.md

 It's recommended to always use the "id role" to grant permissions to databases, as usernames can change.

-### Exposed account properties by `hoodie-server-account`
+### Exposed account properties by `hoodie-account-server`

-`hoodie-server-account`’s REST API will only ever expose the following properties:
+`hoodie-account-server`’s REST API will only ever expose the following properties:

 1. `username` – read only
 2. `id` – read only